Writing/Multimedia Walking Exercise

 Challenge:

 Watch the same wind that blows autumn leaves ripple across your skin.
 Look at the water if its near, and think of the Zooplankton, the nervous system of the Ocean.
-Zooplankton are there in that water right at this very moment, circulating nutrients in a vast and powerful tidal ecosystem.
+Present in this very moment, circulating nutrients in a vast and powerful tidal ecosystem.

 Notice “the difference that the difference makes,” as Gregory Bateson said.
 By changing your tool, you are changing your perspective.
 Pick up a pen, your phone, a camera, a brush, a guitar, a set of binoculars.

 Use the tool, play the perspective, strum a chord or look through lenses.
 Write a reflection, a poem, draw what you see or draw what you feel from what you sense.
-Catch the Pokemon that is your own perspective in that moment, armed with your chosen tool.
 Make a note of how it feels and what it makes you think, if anything.